 GCSAA shares in EPA's commitment to ensure that actions carried out by it and other federal agencies should not harm endangered species or threatened species or result in the destruction or adverse modification of their critical habitat.
+However, protecting endangered species and habitat do not need to be contradictory with easing the regulatory burdens faced by industry.
 GCSAA and its members have long-standing support, involvement and implementation of environmental stewardship programs that protect wildlife species and habitat throughout the U.S. GCSAA supports EPA and USDA working with federal fish and wildlife agencies to promulgate new rules that establish clear and equitable procedures for notice and comment on the EPA's pesticide effects determinations for endangered species and subsequent actions including draft Biological Opinions and potential product restrictions.
-The new consultation process should be responsible, streamlined and sustainable.
+The new consultation process should be responsible, streamlined and sustainable to mitigate against ongoing ESA Section 7 litigation.